Skip to content

 Pink

 Pink comes across as a softer version of red.
 We often associate it with health and ballerinas, but also baby blankets and Barbie dolls.
-Its current association with femininity is fairly recent.
+But its current association with femininity is fairly recent.
 Until about the Second World War, people considered it more of a masculine color.

 The Susan G. Komen Breast Cancer Foundation has leaned rather heavily into pink being seen as feminine, and essentially appropriated the color for its own use.
 And, this may do a bit of a disservice to the men who get breast cancer (yet, it’s possible).
 The fatality rate for men is far higher than it is for women, and men may even feel a stigma that to get breast cancer is somehow unmanly.